Esri/pyprt/README.md

 ### Build with Docker

-Note: On Windows, Docker needs to be switched to "Windows Containers".
+Note: We only support Docker on Linux and Windows.
+On Windows, Docker needs to be switched to "Windows Containers".

 #### Build Wheels